pipefunc/pipefunc/docs/source/concepts/cli.md

 When you invoke `pipeline.cli()`, the following steps occur:

 1. **Pydantic Model Generation:**
-   The CLI inspects your pipeline’s root input parameters and generates a Pydantic model.
+   The CLI inspects your pipeline’s root input parameters and generates a Pydantic model (see {meth}`pipefunc.Pipeline.pydantic_model`).
-   It automatically uses the default values, type hints, and even the descriptions extracted from your (NumPy, Google, or Sphinx)-style docstrings to create a robust input schema.
+   It automatically uses the default values, type hints, and even the descriptions extracted from your (NumPy, Google, or Sphinx)-style docstrings (see {meth}`pipefunc.Pipeline.print_documentation`) to create a robust input schema.
    For parameters associated with multi-dimensional arrays (using mapspecs), the CLI expects these values to be represented as nested lists in JSON.
    Pydantic then coerces these lists into the appropriate array type (e.g., NumPy arrays) based on your type annotations.